 The World Illusion

 This brings us full circle to Traditional/ Platonic Thought.
-Traditions throughout the world, East and West, teach that the world we live in is an illusion, and that the Real World exists outside of it.
+Traditions throughout the world, East and West, teach that the world we live in is an illusion and that the Real World exists outside of it.
 Many spiritual traditions teach ways to escape the World Illusion.

-The rules of modern science do not allow us to consider these Traditional teachings, but the rules of Traditional Science not only allow us to consider them, they require it.
+The rules of modern science do not allow us to consider these Traditional teachings, but the rules of Traditional Science not only allow us to consider them, but they also require it.
 It could be said that this shows that the methods of modern science will indeed lead us to Truth, but I do not know that this is exactly accurate.
 In Traditional teachings, those who seek after Truth earnestly and diligently will find it.
 The path to Liberation is open to all.
 It is not the methodology of seeking that is the key, but the intention and desire.

 Interestingly enough, many proponents of modern science seem to ignore what is being discovered using their own rules.